nethminip/nethminip/README.md

 # About me

 My name is Nethmini Pathumi Hettiarachchi.
 My good name is Pathumi.
 I am 19 years old.
 I am currently an undergaduate at SLIIT doing the BSc.(Hons) in Biotechnology degree.
-I am a reliable and a hardworking person.
+I am a reliable and a hardworking person.I am willing to obtain an entry-level position in a research organization as an undergraduate in Biotechnology that will provide an opportunity for me to use my organizational and critical thinking skills to discover new aspects in science.

 ![Image20210803094747](https://user-images.githubusercontent.com/91866737/135903475-a13c1922-0159-4223-983b-5825ad2b4a63.jpg)